autowarefoundation/autoware.universe/planning/behavior_path_planner/autoware_behavior_path_goal_planner_module/README.md

 ![goal_priority_rviz_with_goal](./images/goal_priority_with_goal.png)

-To achieve a goal pose which is easy to start the maneuvering after arrival, the goal candidate pose is aligned so that ego front becomes parallel to the shoulder lane boundary at that pose.
+To achieve a goal pose which is easy to start the maneuvering after arrival, the goal candidate pose is aligned so that ego center becomes parallel to the shoulder lane boundary at that pose.

 ![goal_pose_align](./images/goal_planner-goal-pose-correct.drawio.svg)